KubaP/vscode-pink-candy/README.md

 ## Overriding Styles
 See [Overriding Styles](./Overriding_Styles.md) for a guide on how to override specific styles to your liking.

+## Extensions
+The *Git Graph* and *Todo Tree* extensions do not provide themable colours.
+As of the time of this writing, if you want these extensions to fit in with this theme, go to [Extensions](./Extensions.md) and follow the instructions.
+I am in the process of creating a pull request to add themable colour support to the *Git Graph* extension, so hopefully in the future this workaround will not be necessary.

 ## Contributing
 I have tested this theme on languages I am proficient in, and I hope that you will find the syntax highlighting in these languages pleasing.
 However for many languages, I am not aware of their intricacies and I may not have the right sense for how the syntax should look.